BenLee8602/ramiel/README.md

 An entity is a 3D object.
 It references a Model and Texture.
 Also contains shading type, physical properties, and a color if no texture is referenced.

-## GraphicsBL
+## Ramiel
-Contains the GraphicsBL namespace.
+Contains the graphics namespace.
 Public header contains the API, and the private header contains variables for things like entities, lighting, effects, models, textures, and more.

 ## Light